Jordansix/SVG-Logo-Generator/README.md

 creating the promts in the index.js so we are presented with options when we run the node application later fo testing.

+writting the SVG circle code attributes so it can be possitioned and placed properly.

+created the triangle svg code attributes.

+created the Square svg code attributes.

+making the generator function